Feature request #6445

 I would suggest to place this questions in the users or developers mailing list, rather than filing them as a ticket.
 Anyway I will have a look to your notes during the developer meeting, but right now I don't see anything particularly wrong about those operations.
 At least from the geometries point of view they should behave the same as in other gis packages.

-#3 Updated by Alister Hood about 5 years ago
+#3 Updated by Alister Hood over 6 years ago

 Giovanni Manghi wrote: